Shoulder Pain

 - Maintain strength and range of motion (ROM).

-- Avoid repetitive overhead activities (pitch counts).
+- Avoid repetitive overhead activities such as pitch counts in younger baseball athletes.

 - Proper technique (pitching, weight lifting)